jabrena/type-problems/README.md

 ## Problems

-Try to solve th problems using Value Types & Monads
+Try to solve the problems using Value Types & Monads

 ### Problem1